Maine Children's Cancer Program raises nearly $100,000 with annual walk

 One of the families there on Saturday was mother Bridget Murphy and her 10-year-old daughter, Adelynn Moody, of Harpswell.
 Murphy said Adelynn was diagnosed with B-Cell Acute Lymphoblastic Leukemia five years ago when she was just five years old.
 The cancer came back in March of 2020, but Murphy said Adelynn has been in remission now for a couple of months.

-Adelynn designed the t-shirts that participants wore on Saturday.
+Adelynn designed the T-shirts that participants wore Saturday.
 They depict superheroes climbing a mountain.
 It's a metaphor Murphy said a lot of families dealing with similar challenges can relate to.

 "I love the theme this year of superheroes," Murphy said.
 "It's pretty cool because all of these children are superheroes.
 It's really nice to be back together."